Impact case studies and the role they play

 How do I go about finding a suitable case to report?

 As a young medical student knowing when a case is unique or interesting may seem difficult.
 For this reason, obtaining guidance from senior colleagues will lessen the burden.
 In situations where information regarding a rare or unusual case is obtained through general discussion, it is worth investigating further to determine the source and the perspective author.
-In such a situation, offering assistance to prepare the case as a report would not only help senior doctors but allow a medical student the opportunity to gain access to specific knowledge.
+In such a situation, offering assistance to prepare the case as a report would not only help senior doctors but allow medical students the opportunity to gain access to specific knowledge.

 When you have found a suitable case it is vital to prepare before starting the writing process.